sail-sg/envpool/docs/pages/build.rst

     make docker-dev

-The code is under ``/app`` and you can communicate with host machine file system via ``/host``.
+The code is under ``/app``, and you can communicate with the host machine file system via ``/host``.